aspose-ocr/Aspose.OCR-Products/ocr/net/conversion/gif-to-txt/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert GIF to TXT Using C#" %}}

- In order to convert GIF to TXT, weвЂ™ll use [Aspose.OCR for .NET](https://products.aspose.com/ocr/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
+ In order to convert GIF to TXT, we’ll use
+ [Aspose.OCR for .NET](https://products.aspose.com/ocr/net)
+ API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.ocr)